Home > Balto's Puzzle > Description

 Distances

-A grid-score for each submission is calculated from its two raw scores, as follows:
+• Then, a raw-score for each submission is calculated as follows:

-We use the grid-scores from your submissions to compute your contest-score.
+• Finally, we use the raw-scores from your submissions to compute your contest-score.
 The contestant with the highest contest-score wins.
 Here's how we calculate your contest-score:

 • For each of the 25 grid sizes, your grid-size-score is the best (that is, lowest) grid-score for your submissions of that size.